Corvallis Knights

 The Corvallis Knights, founded as the Aloha Knights, are a collegiate summer baseball team located in Corvallis, Oregon.
 Founded in 1990 in Beaverton by Dan and his brother Joe Segel, the Knights moved to Corvallis from Gresham in 2007.
 They play in the West Coast League, a college summer wood-bat league where college players and prospects prepare for the pros.
-The league comprises teams from British Columbia, Oregon and Washington.
+The league comprises teams from Alberta, British Columbia, Oregon and Washington.
 Corvallis plays its home games at Goss Stadium, also the home of the Oregon State Beavers.

 The Knights are named after Penny Knight, their top sponsor.
 Penny is married to Nike co-founder Phil Knight.

+Arguably one of the most successful teams in summer collegiate wood bat baseball, the Knights have won 10 league titles and 14 division championships.
+The Knights best run came between the years of 2016 and 2023 where the team finished each year as both division and league champions.
+Since joining the WCL, the Knights have never finished with a losing season.

 History

 2014

 The Corvallis Knights put up 35 wins and 19 losses in the 2014 WCL season.
 The Knights tried to retake their WCL Championship throne but fell short of the title by one game.
 Corvallis forced the third-ever Game 3 of the WCL Championship Series.
 The Knights put up Michael Lucarelli and Grant Melker for 54 games tying the WCL record for the most games with a batting appearance—tying Mitchell Gunsolus of the Wenatchee Applesox from 2012 and Cole Norton from the Kitsap Bluejackets in 2011.
 Also, Grant Melker set the WCL record for the most bases stolen by one player in one season with 29 steals.
 The Corvallis Knights hit 95 doubles in the 2014 season, setting the record for the most doubles by any one team in one year.
 They also set the record for the most sacrifice flies and stolen bases, hitting 39 flies and stealing 119 bases in one season, respectively.
 The Knights kept the records rolling with Jackson Lockwood winning eight games, tying the record of Eli Morgon of the Yakima Valley Pippins in the same year.
 Corvallis sold 43,938 tickets in the season and hosted 1,292 fans one night.